 One other thing you’ll be surprised to discover while visiting; thanks to the abundance of green spaces, unique attractions, art galleries and great food, the quality of life in Edinburgh is nothing short of amazing.

-After my trip, I made a list of the best things to do to fall under Edinburgh spell.
+After my trip, I made a list of the best things to do to fall under the Edinburgh spell be it during the summer or autumn months.
 Sure enough, you won’t be able to do everything listed in one single trip, remember – it took me over a decade and a half to discover the real beauty of it.
 Just have a look, and we hope we inspired a few of you to visit this beautiful city.

 Let your soul grow and find some breathing space by visiting beautiful Edinburgh.

 ”Edinburgh is an experience.
-A city of enormous gifts, whose streets sing of history, whos cobbles tell tales.” – Alan Bold
+A city of enormous gifts, whose streets sing of history, whose cobbles tell tales.” – Alan Bold

 #1.
 Visit Edinburgh Castle